Benjamin Thompson: Later life

 After 1799, he divided his time between France and England.
 With Sir Joseph Banks, he established the Royal Institution of Great Britain in 1799.
 The pair chose Sir Humphry Davy as the first lecturer.
 The institution flourished and became world-famous as a result of Davy's pioneering research.
 His assistant, Michael Faraday, established the Institution as a premier research laboratory, and also justly famous for its series of public lectures popularizing science.
 That tradition continues to the present, and the Royal Institution Christmas lectures attract large audiences through their TV broadcasts.

 Thompson endowed the Rumford medals of the Royal Society and the American Academy of Arts and Sciences, and endowed the Rumford Chair of Physics at Harvard University.
 In 1803, he was elected a foreign member of the Royal Swedish Academy of Sciences, and as a member of the American Philosophical Society.

-In 1804, he married Marie-Anne Lavoisier, the widow of the great French chemist Antoine Lavoisier.
-(His American wife, Sarah—whom he abandoned at the outbreak of the American Revolution—had died in 1792.)
-Thompson separated from his second wife after three years, but he settled in Paris and continued his scientific work until his death on August 21, 1814.
+After several affairs and a close friendship with Mary Temple, Viscountess Palmerston, in 1804, he married Marie-Anne Lavoisier, the widow of the great French chemist Antoine Lavoisier.
+(His American wife, Sarah—whom he had abandoned at the outbreak of the American Revolution—had died in 1792.)
+Thompson separated from his second wife after three years, but he settled in Paris and continued his scientific work until his death on 21 August 1814.
 Thompson is buried in the small cemetery of Auteuil in Paris, just across from Adrien-Marie Legendre.
 Upon his death, his daughter from his first marriage, Sarah Thompson, inherited his title as Countess Rumford.

+He was also known to have been a lover of George Germain, 1st Viscount Sackville.